The Ultimate Technician Pay Guide

 He encourages owners to discuss desires and dreams with employees, to discover what will work for them.

 “If your employee wants to go on a hunting trip, you can include it in part of their pay plan and part of their benefits,” says Cotton.

-Regardless of the benefits package that is designed for each employee, the most important thing is to do is follow through with what is promised.
+Regardless of the benefits package that is designed for each employee, the most important thing to do is to follow through with what is promised.